cloud-native-canada/k8s_setup_tools/docs/shell_setup.md

     zsh
     ```

-When opening a new ZSH shell for the first time (done by calling `zsh` above), you'll be asked a lot of questions to setup your shell to your convenience.
+When opening a ZSH shell for the first time (done by calling `zsh` above), a menu will appear and ask some questions to setup the shell to your convenience.

-You can re-enter this setup phase anytime with the command `p10k configure`
+This setup phase can be restarted anytime with the command `p10k configure`

-tricky questions and my usual answers:
+Here are the answers to get a cool but productive shell:

 - `prompt style`: I usually use `rainbow` (3)
 - `Character Set`: `Unicode` (1)